Existence of unbiased resilient estimators in discrete quantum systems: Introduction

 \section{Introduction}

-Quantum metrology studies the limits in precision by estimating physical parameters encoded in quantum systems.
-Quantum properties such as entanglement and squeezing are used to surpass classical estimation strategies \cite{paris,toth2014quantum,giovannetti2011advances}.
-Applications like quantum phase estimation \cite{ligo2011gravitational,ligo2013enhanced,demkowicz2015quantum,gessner2018sensitivity}, quantum-enhanced position and velocity estimation \cite{zhuang2022ultimate,reichert1,reichert3}, quantum illumination \cite{tan2008quantum,sanz2017quantum,reichert2}, quantum thermometry \cite{mehboudi2019thermometry,rodriguez2024strongly,mehboudi2019using, binder2018thermodynamics}, and channel discrimination \cite{davidovich2023quantum} among others have boosted the field.
-Parameter estimation gives the theoretical framework to establish the optimal performance of particular estimation protocols and its main figure of merit is the Cramér-Rao bound (CRB) \cite{Cramer:107581, Rao1992}.
+Quantum metrology investigates the fundamental limits of precision in estimating physical parameters encoded in quantum systems.
+Taking advantage of inherently quantum features such as entanglement and squeezing, it enables precision levels beyond those attainable by classical estimation strategies~\cite{paris,toth2014quantum,giovannetti2011advances}.
+Applications span quantum phase estimation~\cite{ligo2011gravitational,ligo2013enhanced,demkowicz2015quantum,gessner2018sensitivity}, quantum-enhanced position and velocity estimation~\cite{zhuang2022ultimate,reichert1,reichert3}, quantum illumination~\cite{tan2008quantum,sanz2017quantum,reichert2}, quantum thermometry~\cite{mehboudi2019thermometry,rodriguez2024strongly,mehboudi2019using,binder2018thermodynamics}, and quantum channel discrimination~\cite{davidovich2023quantum}, driving substantial progress in the field.
+The theoretical framework of parameter estimation provides benchmarks for the optimal performance of quantum-enhanced estimation protocols.

-Paradoxically, to achieve the ultimate precision established by the CRB an infinite number of measurements have to be performed or the prior value of the parameter has to be known.
-Both scenarios are unlikely or experimentally unfeasible.
-In the finite sample regime, CRB is frequently unattainable \cite{rubio2018non,meyer2023quantum,jarzyna2015true}.
-Several bounds as Hammersley–Chapman–Robbins bound \cite{chapman1951minimum}, the family of Bhattacharyya bounds (BhBB) \cite{bha} or Barankin \cite{barankinthres,knockaert1997barankin} bounds, and more generally Abel bounds \cite{abel1993bound}, which include the previous bounds as special cases, were introduced.
-These bounds succeed in establishing a sensible limit for the achievable precision \cite{papoulis}, especially in noisy estimation problems \cite{knockaert1997barankin}.

-Recently, there has been interest in developing tighter bounds for quantum parameter estimation tasks.
-Gessner et al. \cite{Gessner} derived lower bounds on the variance of estimators in quantum metrology by increasing the unbiasedness constraints of the estimator, i.e., in the same spirit as their classical analogs were obtained.
-They presented a hierarchy of increasingly tight bounds that include the quantum CRB (QCRB) \cite{braunstein1994statistical} at the lowest order and quantum Barankin, Bhattacharyya, and Abel bounds as other particular cases.

-In this article, we study the classical and the quantum Bhattacharyya bounds (QBhBB).
-We compare the performance of these bounds with the CRB when the prior knowledge of the parameter is not sharp deriving a lower bound for the mean squared error (MSE).
-We illustrate this result for the Mach-Zehnder interferometer by comparing the actual MSE of the estimator with BhB and CRB and we see a clear advantage when using the BhB.
-Finally, we address the impossibility of computing classical BhB under certain conditions when dealing with discrete probability distributions.
-We prove the necessary and sufficient conditions for this bound to exist and we show how these conditions get relaxed for the QBhB.